 I have a dilemma of my own.

-I am the MOB, there is a SMOB involved and I have no issues w/her sitting w/the FOB during the ceremony or at the reception.
-My issue is she purchased the same color and style I chose to wear.
-She even brought up the idea of us discussing color and style choices so we wouldn’t be in the same ones.
-Then she goes and buys a dress the color of mine.
+I am the MOB, there is a SMOB involved, and I have no issues w/her sitting as the FOB during the ceremony or at the reception.
+My point is she purchased the same color and style I chose to wear.
+She even brought up the idea of discussing color and style choices so we wouldn’t be in the same ones.
+Then she goes and buys a dress the color mine.
 How should I handle this situation without seeming jealous or petty?

 Hi Teri,

 So sorry to hear this.
 I don’t think you are being petty at all!
-The etiquette for wedding dresses says that mother of the bride picks her dress first and all the other women in the wedding party follow the suit.
+The wedding dress etiquette says that the bride’s mother picks her dress first and all the other women in the wedding party follow suit.
 I can understand you not wanting her to be in the same color and style.
 Can the bride step in?
-Here is an article to help prove my point or you can google wedding etiquette and find the same:https://www.fabulousafter40.com/stepmother-of-the-bride-heres-what-to-wear/ On your end, since you are supposed to be choosing first, you must be curteous and do so in a timely matter, at least 3 months ahead, so as to give others the time to order, fit their dresses.
+Here is an article to help prove my point, or you can google wedding etiquette and find the same:https://www.fabulousafter40.com/stepmother-of-the-bride-heres-what-to-wear/.
+Since you are supposed to be chosen first, you must be courteous and do so in a timely matter, at least three months ahead, to give others the time to order and fit their dresses.
 Best of Luck.
 Deborah

 Hi Kari,

 Weddings are always so complicated.
-Yes, I do get the sense they are implying you are a guest, so I would avoid navy or the color that the bridesmaids are wearing.
+Yes, I get the sense they are implying you are a guest, so I would avoid navy or the color the bridesmaids are wearing.
 There are many other lovely sades out there for fall.
-I would go for a pretty cocktail dress in a plum, burgundy or some rich shade that photographs well and is classic.
-A print would even be fine.
+I would go for a pretty cocktail dress in plum, burgundy, or some rich shade that photographs well and is classic.
+A print would even be acceptable.
 What about all the dark florals we are seeing?
-You could perhaps wear a dark navy dress, but only it was covered in bright florals so it read floral, and not really navy.
+You could perhaps wear a dark navy dress, but only it was covered in bright florals, so it read floral, and not navy.
 That, or a floral dress with a black background.
 Whatever the case, the message is clear.
 Don’t try to look like you are wearing something similar to the MOB or MOG.
 That doesn’t mean you can’t look beautiful in whatever you choose.
 Hold your head high and find yourself a lovely dress.
 All the best, Deborah

 Hi, I need help.
 My significant other’s son is getting married.
 We are not married but have been together for 15 years.
-The MOB is wearing navy, the MOG is wearing Plum and the Bridesmaids are wearing Sangria ..
-I am also doing the flowers for the wedding party and when the mother corsages I was told by the bride that I should have one as well.
+The MOB is wearing navy, the MOG is wearing Plum, and the Bridesmaids are wearing Sangria.
+I am also doing the flowers for the wedding party, and when the mother corsages, I was told by the bride that I should have one.
 What should I wear?

 Cheers, Deborah